28 Different Types of Fasteners

 Anchor

-Anchors are fasteners that work similarly to a boat’s anchor, which is inserted into the seabed to keep the ship from moving.
+Anchors are fasteners that work similarly to a boat’s anchor, inserted into the seabed to keep the ship from moving.
 It’s usually used to secure anything to a surface like drywall or concrete.

 Also, they embed themselves in the material and hold the object you’re attaching in place.
 Anchor is one of the different types of fasteners.